 Girvani Manoharan, Secretary

 Girvani Manoharan is a Reservoir Engineer who completed her Ph.D. in August 2020 on ‘Characterisation of initiation and propagation of fractures in rocks using X-ray and neutron tomography.’
-Girvani Manoharan is currently looking for new opportunities.
+Girvani Manoharan is currently working as a Chief Technical Officer at Blue Gentoo.
 Previously, she held operations-focused Reservoir Engineering roles with Centrica (2015 – 2016) and Maersk Oil Qatar (2012 – 2015).
 Before that, she was an Exploitation Engineer (Reservoir Engineer) with CNR International.

 Girvani has a passion for academia, the pursuit of knowledge, and the practical application of science.
 She holds diverse qualifications spanning Engineering Physics (BSc) from the University of Colombo, Sri Lanka, Biomedical Engineering (MSc) from the University College of London, Petroleum Engineering (MSc) from the Heriot-Watt University, and awarded her Ph.D. in Fracture Mechanics from the University of Aberdeen.